How to become a commercial pilot for an airline?

 One doesn’t need a high school certificate to get their private pilot license.

-Getting your private pilot license falls in the process of acquiring a commercial pilot license, which I will explain more later.
+Getting your private pilot license falls in the process of acquiring a commercial pilot license, which I will explain more about later.

 As I have said earlier, requiring a bachelor’s degree to become a commercial pilot for an airline is not wholly accurate.